sharanya-ramesh/51tocz/README.md

 # Playwright Automation Test Suite

 This repository contains automation test cases for an assignment.
-The tests are built using **Playwright** with **JavaScript** and cover various end-to-end (E2E) scenarios for the website [51 to Carbon Zero](https://alpha.51tocarbonzero.com/#/sign-in).
+The tests are built using **Playwright** with **JavaScript** and cover various end-to-end (E2E) scenarios for a website.

 ## Prerequisites